top of page

 2025 Programs…

-July 19 - Expanding the Modern Female Archetype with Kit McKenna and Brooke Taylor (Edmond or Downtown Library)
+July 19 - Expanding the Modern Female Archetype with Kit McKenna and Brooke Taylor (Downtown Library)

 Flipping feminine roles & turning typical tropes for women on their heads for a fresh narrative and unique perspective.
 In this workshop, we’re going to focus on how to make your female characters stronger and more integral to the plot.
 Hint- it isn’t how you might think.
 Tired of the typical female tropes like the damsel in distress, the innocent ingenue, and even the feisty firecracker?
 We’re going to turn these tropes on their head.
 Think the only option for your female main character is to be pure of heart, mind, and body?
 Think again.
 Having trouble making strong female characters likeable and/or realistic?
 We’ll show you how to give sharp characters soft edges.